-A pair of crooks (Kenne Duncan and Jeanne Tatum) take over the country house of a geologist (Robert Clarke) and his trusty dog.
-They have kidnapped an heiress (Marilyn Harvey) where they plan to hold her until the ransom is collected.
-Soon they hear an explosion in the woods nearby that turns out to be a spaceship containing a sexy blonde alien with a skintight metallic suit, high heels, lipstick, and incredible eyebrows (Shirley Kilpatrick).
-Don't let her touch you in any way!
-The plot is advanced by an off-screen narrator.
+Crooks take over the country house of a geologist after they have kidnapped an heiress where they plan to hold her until the ransom is collected.
+Soon, they hear an explosion in the woods nearby that turns out to be a spaceship containing a glowing blonde alien with a skintight metallic suit, high heels, lipstick, and incredible eyebrows.
+She kills with her touch, which contains radium poisoning.
 Written by

 The Ray Mercer Company created the image of the alien spacecraft using a diffused shot of a lit match.
 See more »